Legacy of the Rhine

 At the beginning of the 17th century, Lobith was located on the Rhine.
 There was a toll house here, where skippers paid tolls.
 But the river was erratic and the Rhine moved slowly.
 After a dike breach in 1711, the Rhine no longer ran past Lobith, but past the village 1 km further south, the current Tolkamer.
 From now on, tolls were paid in Tolkamer.
 But was Tolkamer on the border?
 Sometimes yes, sometimes no!
 The area around the junction of the Rhine and Waal was strategically important and was often fought over.
 In the 17th century it was alternately French, German, Spanish and Dutch.
 That is why Tolkamer was sometimes on the border and sometimes not!

 In the 17th century, Tolkamer got a toll house.
 It was often very busy.
 The toll collector collected the skippers' tax money from the quay.
 Later, customs officers checked the ship's holds for illegal trade in cigarettes, liquor and even people.
 Then the passengers sought entertainment on shore.
 They did some shopping in the village and socialized in the cafes.
 Since the abolition of the European internal borders in 1993, skippers have been sailing past Tolkamer.
 But the hustle and bustle has remained.
 The customs office from 1905 has now been converted into a hotel.
-Tourists and day trippers provide liveliness on shore as they watch shipping traffic on one of the busiest waterways in Europe from the Europakade.
+Tourists and day trippers create a lively atmosphere on shore when they watch shipping traffic on one of the busiest waterways in Europe from the Europakade.

 8. Roman fortress Carvium (R12)